rifaterdemsahin/web/1_real/MASTER_PROMPT.md

     - Displays the course information and a referral code.
     - A button to access the course.
     - The page dynamically fetches course data and email from local storage or URL parameters.

+### `./5_Symbols/pages/vision.html`
+- **Purpose:** Articulates the vision of AI transformation and the 10x opportunity.
+- **Key Elements:**
+    - "The 10x Opportunity" section explaining job multiplication.
+    - "Why Enterprise Transformation Matters" section.
+    - A positive message from Rifat Erdem Sahin.
+    - Call-to-action to join Delivery Pilot or schedule consulting.

 ### `./5_Symbols/common-nav.html`
 - **Purpose:** A reusable HTML snippet for the common navigation bar.